December 19, 2024

 Without careful planning, small choices can snowball into big issues.
 Below are some examples that we often see:

-• Access control readers that aren’t equipped for mobile credentials (like digital wallets) and may need a costly upgrade as smartphones eclipse physical keycards as the preferred method of entry.
+• Access control readers that aren’t equipped for mobile credentials (like digital wallets) may need a costly upgrade as smartphones eclipse physical keycards as the preferred method of entry.

-• A top-tier Building Automation System (BAS) without the right data points mapped so it ends up being a shiny but underutilized tool.
+• A top-tier Building Automation System (BAS) without the right data points is mapped so it ends up being a shiny but underutilized tool.

 • Poor planned network architecture that results in future integration nightmares.